davebronson/clear-hl7-net/README.md

 HL7&reg; is the registered trademark of Health Level Seven International, and the use of this trademark does not constitute an endorsement by HL7.

-## Important Notes About Version 2
+## Important Notes About Version 2 of clear-hl7-net
-Please read some important notes about [Version 2](Version2.md) of the library, which is currently under development.
+Upgrading from Version 1.x to Version 2?
+Please read some important notes about [Version 2](Version2.md) first.

 ## Getting Started
 ### Building clear-hl7-net